HanWenfang/syncless/trunk/README.txt

      gevent can work in the same process.
 The emulation is at least 20% slower, but it can be much slower.
 (Speed measurements needed.)

-     Eventlet doesn't work yet, but it might be fun to add support for it.
-     It has low priority though, because it's not as popular as gevent or Concurrence.

-     Please note that Syncless, gevent, Eventlet and Concurrence use libevent (with Syncless being able to use libev as well), so techincally it's possible to unify the event loops.
+     Please note that Syncless, gevent, Eventlet and Concurrence use libevent (with Syncless being able to use libev and minievent, and Eventlet being able to support many other methods, including pure-Python implementations in eventlet.hubs.*), so techincally it's possible to unify the event loops.
 This has been done with Syncless + gevent (where the Syncless main loop processes both Syncless and gevent notifications).
-For Concurrence this was not needed, because the libevent abstraction (event notification) design of Concurrence was so clean that it could be efficiently emulated by Syncless (no matter libev or libevent).
+For Concurrence and Eventlet this was not needed, because the event notification abstractions of Concurrence and Eventlet were so clean that they could be efficiently emulated by Syncless (no matter libev or libevent).

 Q14.
 Is it possible to use select(2) (select.select) with Syncless?